Seems that somehow, some way, whenever sports are being played, injuries always seem to be occurring.

 Who the hell is going to catch now?
 And we have John Seneca, my Xaverian HS teammate & one of the top amateur pitchers in NY, on the mound…and this kid throws HARD!!!

 Anyway, they get a base hit to leftfield & the runner is headed home.

-But he suddenly stops & reverse field, heading back to 3rd base!
+But he suddenly stops & reverses field, heading back to 3rd base!

-I rocket a throw back to Kevin Sullivan, our shortstop who’s covering 3rd base.
+I rocket a throw back to Kevin Sullivan, our shortstop who’s covering 3rd.

 The ball zips right by the runner’s head…then right by Kevin’s glove into leftfield!
 Oh, no, now the runner’s gonna score!

-(Note: The prior year, Pargie WAS the best pitcher in NY!
+(Note: Two years prior, Pargie WAS the best pitcher in NY!
 He not only lead our Regina team to the NY State championship in the senior division, but he pitched Fort Hamilton HS to the NYC Public School championship as well!!!
 And he hurled complete game victories in both contests!